-Learn how to make a Starbucks copycat brown sugar syrup at home.
+Learn how to make a Starbucks copycat brown sugar syrup recipe at home.
 It's the perfect coffee syrup to add to any cold brew, iced coffee, or espresso and takes under 5 minutes to make.

 If you've been wondering where to buy Starbucks brown sugar syrup or haven't been able to source the product, this is the perfect solution!
 Try making a homemade version of this simple syrup so you have it on hand at all times.